PlatONnetwork/platon.py/docs/contracts.rst

         # You can check the state after your pending transactions (if supported by your node):
         >>> token_contract.functions.myBalance().call(block_identifier='pending')

-    Passing the ``block_identifier`` parameter for past block numbers requires that your Ethereum API node is running in the more expensive archive node mode.
-Normally synced Ethereum nodes will fail with a "missing trie node" error, because Ethereum node may have purged the past state from its database.
+    Passing the ``block_identifier`` parameter for past block numbers requires that your Platon API node is running in the more expensive archive node mode.
+Normally synced Platon nodes will fail with a "missing trie node" error, because Platon node may have purged the past state from its database.
-    `More information about archival nodes here <https://ethereum.stackexchange.com/a/84200/620>`_.
+    `More information about archival nodes here <https://platon.stackexchange.com/a/84200/620>`_.

 .. py:method:: ContractFunction.estimateGas(transaction, block_identifier=None)

-    Call a contract function, executing the transaction locally using the ``eth_call`` API.
+    Call a contract function, executing the transaction locally using the ``platon_call`` API.
 This will not create a new public transaction.

     Refer to the following invocation: